▶️ Restaurants, community come together for The Great Madras Community Dine Out

 “Lot of community support here,” May said.
 “We had 29 restaurants signed up to participate in this evening and many, many merchants who agreed to advertise for us and even made a donation towards it.”

-From the cities of Culver, Metolius, and Madras with different foods from sushi, burgers, pizza, Mexican food, and more.
+Merchants from Culver, Metolius and Madras with different foods from sushi, burgers, pizza, Mexican food, and more.

 “I think it’s just a great opportunity to support community members, especially those that aren’t as fortunate as some of us are and being able to help provide food, a basic need for everybody, is important,” said the owner of New Basin Distilling Company Rick Molitor.
 “So, of course, we would want to step up and help our community be a better place.”